kite-sdk/kite/src/site/markdown/adding_a_module.md

 `src/site/markdown` directory of your module.
 You'll also want to define a `site.xml` file that includes navigation for the module's site.
 Start with the `site.xml` file in the cdk-data module and customize from there.
-You should build the entire CDK site and test your output by running `mvn site site:stage` in the top level directory.
+You should build the entire CDK site and test your output by running `export MAVEN_OPTS=-Xmx512m; mvn post-site site:stage -DtopSiteURL=http://cloudera.github.com/cdk` in the top level directory.
 The site is assembled from the output of all modules and placed in the `target/staging/` directory (not the `target/site/` directory!).
 This is what will be published to the Github site and what users